Tintin72/sales-tracking-system/README.md

 RabbitMQ is an open source message broker that helps in working with asynchronous tasks.
 In this project we utilize RabbitMQ in managing asynchronous tasks for our Email Service.
 Here is a link to install on ubuntu and Debian Systems [RabbitMQ](https://www.rabbitmq.com/docs/install-debian).

 - Email Service:
 We will require an email service that will be used to send emails, for this particular one I utilized zoho mail smtp server but any other service is ok.
-This may include Sendgrid, Mailchimp, Brevo etc. Once you have the details you will input the required credentials in the ```bash .env ``` file provided.
+This may include Sendgrid, Mailchimp, Brevo etc. Once you have the details you will input the required credentials in the ```.env ``` file provided.